-IBA Group Wins Global Sourcing Association Award
+IBA Group Wins CSR Award 2016 of Global Sourcing Association

 On October 6, the Global Sourcing Association (GSA), formerly known as the European Outsourcing Association (EOA), announced the winners of the 2016 EOA Awards.
 IBA Group was selected the winner in the category Award for Corporate Social Responsibility (CSR).